Astra's Featured Biographies of Extraordinary Women

 Max Wolf had his own double-astrograph telescope, a double telescope with two 6-inch refractors that he used to take photographs.
 Astrograph telescopes are essentially camera.
 It seems likely that Wolf's telescope was a model for the Bruce telescope, two 16-inch or 41cm refractors.
 The Bruce Double Astrograph saw first light in 1900.Today the Bruce telescope is used for public outreach programs.

 Max Wolf began finding asteroids on his 6-inch double astrograph and was one of the first astronomers to use photographic plates to find asteroids.
 On December 22, 1891, Max Wolfe discovered his first asteroid and named it 323 Brucia, after Catherine Wolfe Bruce.
 Wolf went on to discover 228 asteroids photographically.
 In addition, over 800 asteroids were found by Max Wolf and other asteronomers using the 2 double astro-graph instruments.
 Catherine actually taught classes at Heidelberg, as an unpaid volunteer.

 Stay tuned for more short biographical stories at Astra's Stargate !

 Please feel free to point others to this URL.
 Images on this page are in the public domain in the U.S.A.
-The text on this page is copyrighted, ©2020, by the author, Dawn Jenkins, and is NOT released into the public domain.
-It should not be copied to another site without permission or otherwise published without contacting and crediting the author Please read the copyright statement linked below.
+The text on this page is copyrighted, ©2020, and 2022 by the author, Dawn Jenkins, and is NOT released into the public domain.
+It should not be copied to another site without permission or otherwise published without contacting and crediting the author, Please read the copyright statement linked below.
 For more information and other permissions use Astra's Contact Page